cmubig/SEAL/readme.md

 non-reactive adversarial behaviors.
-To generate diverse adversarial yet realistic scenarios, we propose SEAL, a scenario perturbation approach which leverages learned scoring functions and adversarial, human-like skills.
+To generate diverse adversarial yet realistic scenarios, we propose SEAL, a scenario perturbation approach which leverages learned objective functions and adversarial, human-like skills.
 SEAL-perturbed scenarios are more realistic than SOTA baselines, leading to improved ego task success across real-world, in-distribution, and out-of-distribution